Ulster Democratic Party: History

 This was due in part to the UDP's increased public profile, after it played a role in the loyalist ceasefire of 1994 and contested the 1996 election to the Northern Ireland Forum.
 Although it failed to win any constituency seats, as one of the ten most successful parties it was awarded two "top-up" seats; these were taken by Gary McMichael and John White.
 This entitled the party to a place in the all-party talks that led to the 1998 Belfast Agreement.
 In January 1998 the UDP voluntarily withdrew from the peace talks, before it could be expelled in response to a number of murders committed by the Ulster Freedom Fighters, a cover name for the UDA.
+It rejoined the talks in February 1998.

 The party officially supported devolution for Northern Ireland and the creation of an assembly, but in this it was at odds with the UDA and much of the party's membership; this led to a split in the party.
 The UDP failed to win any seats at the 1998 Assembly election.
 It lost a council seat in the 2001 local elections and saw its support reduce.
 (The party's candidates had been forced to run as independents, after the party forgot to register its name with the Electoral Commission.)

 Disagreement over the Belfast Agreement continued between the UDP leadership and the UDA, and within the UDP itself.
 Gary McMichael declared in July 2001, after the paramilitary group declared itself anti-Agreement, that the UDP could no longer speak for the UDA.
 As a result of these tensions, the party dissolved in November 2001.
 Its role has largely been taken over by the Ulster Political Research Group.